 New Visa Waiver Regulations of the European Union (ETIAS)

-When the ETIAS visa waiver comes into place in 2021, there will be certain visa regulations that must be followed in order to follow the new ETIAS regulation.
+When the ETIAS visa waiver comes into place in late 2022, there will be certain visa regulations that must be followed in order to follow the new ETIAS regulation.
 Not all citizens around the world will be affected by ETIAS, although there are currently 60 countries that will need to apply for an ETIAS before entering the Schengen Zone.

 The new regulations will include a travel authorization for those who do not usually require a visa in order to visit Europe.
 Travelers to Europe will have to apply for an ETIAS prior to visiting Europe.